sbclter/sbclter-website-2019/bootstrap4-minimal/events/index.md

 <h1> SBC LTER news and events </h1>

 <p> We like to share with you about our recent news and events.
-If you are interested in the event, please join in us! </p>
+If you are interested in the event, please join us! </p>

 <hr/>